PolymerElements/generator-polymer-init-custom-build/generators/app/README.md

 ### Preview the build

-This command serves the minified version of the app at `http://localhost:8080`:
+This command serves your app.

     polymer serve build/